stoolap/stoolap/docs/_docs/sql-features/rollup-cube.md

 ---
 layout: doc
-title: ROLLUP and CUBE
+title: ROLLUP, CUBE, and GROUPING SETS
 category: SQL Features
 order: 5
 ---

-# ROLLUP and CUBE
+# ROLLUP, CUBE, and GROUPING SETS

-ROLLUP and CUBE are extensions to GROUP BY that generate multiple levels of aggregation in a single query.
+ROLLUP, CUBE, and GROUPING SETS are extensions to GROUP BY that generate multiple levels of aggregation in a single query.
 They're useful for generating reports with subtotals and grand totals.

 ## ROLLUP